DerekBoucher/FuuGB/README.md

 Early Alpha Development

-Build Script System provided by Premake5 : https://github.com/premake/premake-core
+Build Script System provided by Gradle!

-## How to build:

-    1. Clone Repository into arbitrary directory.
-    2. Open the command line or Terminal from the DIRECTORY of the CLONED repository.
+## Build Prerequisites
+    1. Gradle build system must be installed on your machine
+    2. To install gradle:

     MAC OS X
-    **Only supports building with Xcode.
         3_1.
-From the Terminal, enter "premake5 xcode4" (or "./premake5 xcode4" if the command is not recognized).
+Brew package manager:
+            3_1_1. brew install gradle
         3_2.
-Open the generated .xcodeproj file.
+Visit https://gradle.org/releases/ and download the binary or complete package.

+    WINDOWS
         3_3.
-Build the project in Xcode.

-    WINDOWS:
-    **Only supports building with VS 2013, 2015, 2017 and 2019.
-        3_4.
-From the Command Line, enter "premake5 vs20xx". (where xx = 13, 15, 17 or 19)
-        3_5.
-Open the generated .sln file.
-        3_6.
-Build the project in Visual Studio.

-        **NOTE: Clean solution prior to rebuilding, or else some copied dll's will not be updated to the new build version.
-(Only applicable for Windows)
+Visit https://gradle.org/install/ and follow the directives for "Microsoft Windows users"

+## How to build:

+    1. Clone Repository into arbitrary directory.
+    2. Open the command line or Terminal from the DIRECTORY of the CLONED repository.
+    3. Type in the following command:
+        3_1.    gradle build

 ## Emulation Accuracy Testing